“How do you figure all this stuff out? “

 After gauging public interest to see if I should push this option any further, I got a couple people that were intrigued and that was good enough for me.
 Now I was on the hunt to make my code better and find a circuit board plotting program that I could figure out.
 The current standards like Eagle were way to complicated and expensive for me to get into, so I looked for something free and easy because I’d like those.
 Adafruit seemed to love Fritzing for it’s ease of use, and it was free, although still in beta.
 I took what little I knew about the current hardware and tried to throw together my very first circuit board with a screen, smaller Arduino from adafruit, some buttons, and an ethernet cable to connect to the vehicle.
 Surprisingly, the current model REMs still look extremely similar to the V1 prototype I made years ago.

-After getting a design together, it was time to find a manufacture to make some boards to test.
-Sadly, the best options I could find were overseas, as no one local had easy website or competitive prices, so why not try a decent Chinese company for $1 a board.
+After getting a design together, it was time to find a manufacturer to make some boards to test.
+Sadly, the best options I could find were overseas, as no one local had easy websites or competitive prices, so why not try a decent Chinese company for $1 a board.
 I gave them a shot and still to this day am pleasantly surprised by their level of craftsmanship, speed, and cost for small runs.

 Next big step was to figure out a way to make cases for these devices to really finish them off.
-After much research, I settled on a printer that looked fairly capable but wasn’t an overwhelmingly huge investment for such a small project.
+After much research, I settled on a 3D printer that looked fairly capable but wasn’t an overwhelmingly huge investment for such a small project.
 Heated build plate, dual extruders, enclosed case, and decent accuracy were all goals of mine.
 I settled on a knock off of a knock off of a good but rather expensive printer, but the reviews looked good and I was feeling hopefully.
 What a fun day that was unboxing and setting it up for the first time.